-Dr. Rosemarie Conigliaro joined the faculty at Einstein/Montefiore Department of Medicine as Internal Medicine Residency Program Director effective July 1, 2012.
-She is a General Internist whose areas of interest include Patient-Doctor communication, teaching and evaluating professionalism, clinical reasoning, and women’s health.
+Dr. Rosemarie Conigliaro joined the faculty at Einstein/Montefiore Department of Medicine as Internal Medicine Residency Program Director July 2012.
+She is a General Internist whose areas of interest include Patient-Doctor communication, medical education scholarship, mentoring and clinical reasoning.

 From 2003 to 2005, Dr. Conigliaro was Associate Program Director of the Internal Medicine Training Program at the University of Pittsburgh Medical Center.
 She received the Outstanding Teaching Attending Award from the Department of Medicine Interns of Pittsburgh for 2004-2005.
 In 2005, she re-located to the University of Kentucky, where she was Senior Associate Program Director of the Internal Medicine residency program.
 From 2009-2012 she served as Senior Assistant Dean for Curriculum at Kentucky, was promoted to Professor of Medicine in the Division of General Internal Medicine in 2010, and won the Outstanding Teaching Faculty award from the housestaff in 2010-2011.

-She has been active in clinical teaching at all levels, including medical students, house staff, fellows and attendings.
+Dr. Conigliaro has been active in clinical teaching at all levels, including medical students, house staff, fellows and attendings.
 She has given Grand Rounds, run faculty development programs, developed student and housestaff curricula, and teaches and sees patient in both the outpatient and inpatient services.
 Students and residents find her enthusiastic, passionate, and evidence-based.
-She is excited to be part of the Montefiore community, and to be given the opportunity to contribute to education and patient care as she returns to the Bronx.
+She is excited to be part of the Montefiore community, and to be given the opportunity to contribute to education and patient care in the Bronx.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.